Malealea, Lesotho - Things to Do in Malealea

 Top Things to Do in Malealea

-Pony Trekking in the Maluti Mountains
+Multi-Day Pony Trekking into the Maluti Mountains

 Hiking to Botsoela Waterfall